Being empty nesters has many pluses. We love having the house to ourselves and don’t miss having to cater for a crowd.

 And I knew I wasn’t alone.
-So, I set about writing my latest cookbook – Cooking for 1 or 2 people.
-It’s perfect for those of you who, like us, are cooking for just one or two.
+So, I set about writing my first cookbook for singles and couples – Cooking for 1 or 2 people.
+It was perfect for those of you who, like us, are cooking for just one or two.

-And it’s not just empty nesters who benefit from this book.
+And it’s not just empty nesters who benefit from these books.
 I’ve had several people tell me they’re sending this cookbook with their teenage sons and daughters when they move to the city for university.

 One lady told me, “my kids have grown up eating these recipes, so it’s nice to be able to give them a cookbook filled with the recipes that they’ve enjoyed at home, that make 1 or 2 serves.”

-This cookbook also makes a great gift for newly weds.
+These cookbooks also make great gifts for newly weds.